PREPARING YOUR MANUSCRIPT: GUIDE FOR AUTHORS

-The Journal accepts Editorials, Letters to the Editor, Reviews, Researches, Short reports and Case reports.
+The Journal accepts Editorials, Letters to the Editor, Reviews, Researches, Short reports and Case reports only in English language.
 All scientific articles must come from original research, preferably at the scientific frontier.
 It annually encourages the publication of thematic and special series, including additional multimedia files (videos and audios), under the coordination of a Guest Editor.
 All submitted manuscripts are refereed by pairs, being at least one Brazilian researcher and one foreigner.

 See the following examples: